Tips | Networking Strategies

 Online networking events can take some getting used to!

-- Ensure the lights & wi-fi and do not have pets and children in the room during the time
+- Ensure the lights and wi-fi are working and do not have pets and children in the room during the event.

 - Have a list of possible networking topics and questions on a separate document so that you can refer to it in case you forget.